segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/heartbeat.md

 ### Video Playback Started

 "Video Playback Started" is required to begin a new video session.
 This event **must** include the appropriate properties and options to configure the `MediaHeartbeat` instance for this video session.
-Although all the properties and options listed below are also **required**, you may send additional standard and custom video properties with this event.
+Although all the properties and options listed below are also **required**, you can also send additional standard and custom video properties with this event.
 See the [Custom Video Metadata section below.](#custom-video-metadata)

 <table>
   <tr>